rebhi-2002/Books_Store/README.md

 ## License

-The Books Store web application is released under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to use, modify, and distribute the application as per the terms of the license.
+The Books Store web application is protected by copyright. © Rebhe Ibrahim.